project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 The table mentions all the environment variables with description.
 Add or edit the environment variables in their appropriate locations.

-**Note:** The following environment variables are mandatory to run the backend services.

 ### Setting Environment Variables

-To run sunbird backend services, at least you need to set the following environment variables.
-Ensure that you set the environment variables at appropriate locations.
+To get sunbird backend services up and running, atleast, perform the following minimum required configuration.

+**Note**: Ensure that you need to set the environment variables at appropriate location.

 <pre>